-Scott Grothe, a Ph.D. student at Montana State University, is currently collecting data during his last field season in Yellowstone National Park.
-His dissertation is on winter carcass use by Yellowstone coyotes and its influence on social and population parameters.
+Scott Grothe, a Ph.D. student at Montana State University, is currently taking courses and analyzing data.
+He expects to finish his dissertation on winter carcass use by Yellowstone coyotes and its influence on social and population parameters by May of 1996.

-Coyote behavior and ungulate mortality data were collected on 61 carcasses (including eight that were translocated from outside the Lamar Valley and Blacktail Plateau study areas) on the northern range between December 1992 and April 1993.
-During this same time, coyotes at carcasses were observed for 378 hours over 62 days.
+Coyote behavior and ungulate mortality data were collected on 80 carcasses (including 16 that were translocated from outside the Lamar Valley and Blacktail Plateau study areas) on the northern range during the 1992-93 and 1993-94 winters.
+During this same time, coyotes at carcasses were observed for 484 hrs.

 Preliminary results of carcass observations suggest that pack access to a carcass is a function of initial discovery, its location with respect to territorial boundaries, and level of hunger.
-Within a pack, the alpha male has first feeding access and is occasionally tolerant of the alpha female but not subordinate betas and pups.
+The alpha male usually feeds first and is occasionally tolerant of the alpha female, but typically not betas and pups.
+Those that feed first typically eat the internal organs and muscle tissue.
+Betas and pups are left to feed mostly on hide and bones.
+Coyote tolerance of intra- or interpack coyotes seems to be dependent upon satiation.